 The Types of Behaviour I Deal With:

 I deal with all forms of behavioural and obedience.
-However I am an acknowledged expert in cases of aggression, both inter-dog and inter human.
+However, I am an acknowledged expert in cases of aggression, both inter-dog and against humans.
 Many of these problems are fear based.

 I am also acknowledged as an expert on canine communication, and the rearing and development stages of puppies, including the critical periods for puppies and young dogs.

-As and expert witness in cases of criminal prosecution under the Dangerous Dogs Act of 1991.
+I assess dogs for type and temperament as an expert witness in cases of criminal prosecution under the Dangerous Dogs Act of 1991.
 I have an excellent reputation in defending the actions of dogs that find themselves on the wrong side of the law.

 I also assess dogs for fostering agencies to make sure the children that are fostered are not in danger from the family dogs.

-This led me to design and develop the "Jingler" Many trainer and behaviourists as well as thousands of my clients are now starting to use my "Jingler" methods for many problems, including jumping up, pulling on the lead, aggression, both interdog and inter human, predatory chasing and much much more.
-CLICK for further details
+This led me to design and develop the "Jingler" Many trainer and behaviourists as well as many thousands of my clients are now starting to use my "Jingler" methods for many behavioural problems.

-The beauty of this technique unlike devices like the Halti or chest harness, this actually teaches the dog not to pull.
-As long as you are not near a road you can walk your dog off lead and he should still stay with you.
+The beauty of this technique, unlike devices like the Halti or chest harness, my method actually teaches the dog not to pull.
+As long as you are not near a road you can walk your dog off the lead and he should still stay with you.

-You change your clothes and they are not where you expected them.
+You change your clothes and they are in the other pockets.
 They often get lost or misplaced.
 It is common that after about three weeks most people give up and put them in the top draw.
 Which is such a shame as they really do work.
 I still use these techniques but instead of a clicker I use a target word.
 You can't put your mouth in the top draw and you will not need any extra hands.
 Your timing is related to your mouth which in these circumstances is far easier than using clickers.

 I always start my session initially at your own home, this is where most behavioural and training problems initially occur.
 I cannot understand why trainers or behaviourist's hold clinics in veterinary surgeries or their office.
 Dogs act very differently when outside their own environment which often subdues their natural inclinations, masking the very behaviour I need to observe to treat your dog successfully.

 Are you aware that the people that say they are "Clinical Behaviourists" are nothing more than behaviourists that see your dog in a clinic?
-I believe they may be falsely trying to impart that they are someone with clinical knowledge, unless they are fullt trained veterinarians that would be incorrect.
+I believe they may be falsely trying to impart that they are someone with clinical knowledge unless they are fully trained veterinarians that would be incorrect.

 I am intrinsically against residential training.
 I believe it is open to abuse and I have seen and heard of cases of abuse whilst the dogs are in some of these establishments.
 The problems with residential training is it does not work at the level that is required to change behavioural problems.